dhakal79/Portfolio-project-MS4/README.md

   [Go to the top](#table-of-contents)

 ## 7.1 Solved bugs
 - The update on static css did not show up in the page after heroku deployment.
-This was solved by chaning below;
+This was solved by changing below;

     In setting.py

       1. debug = "DEVELOPMENT" in os.environ

     In, env.py add,

       2. os.environ["DEVELOPMENT"] = "true"  and